Bewitched oil on canvas 2017

-As I work, I’m interested in how responsive actions eventually reveal structures and how a cycle of accumulation, rupture, and shift opens up a new syntax.
-That language emerges as bright, flat areas are abraded and interrupted by the static of paint drips and stains; layers change color and size; and an urgency arises to conjure up supports and prosthetics to prop up or balance the whole.
-The paintings materialize out of a friction between intention and coincidence, much like the daily processing and deciphering required to be in the world.
+I’m interested in how a cycle of construction, accumulation, rupture, and repair creates a system.
+As I work, I follow detours and choose contingencies within a syntax of shapes, stripes, planes, the static of paint drips, abrasions, and stains, and trompe l’oeil supports that act like small prosthetics within the pictorial space.
+Each painting materializes out of a friction between intention and coincidence, much like the daily processing and deciphering required to be in the world.

 In a catalog essay on my recent paintings, Carmen Machado, author of Her Body and Other Parties: Stories, wrote “Deborah Zlotsky’s paintings are, at their essence, a convergence: of Renaissance images and pop art, of the past and present, of science fiction and reality, of physicality and illusion."